spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/monitoring-basics/managing-hosts.md

 php artisan server-monitor:delete-host <host-name>
 ```

-where `<host-name>` is the name of the host you which to delete.
+where `<host-name>` is the name of the host you wish to delete.

 ## Syncing from a file

-If you have a large number of hosts that you which to monitor using the `server-monitor:add-host` becomes tedious fast.
-Luckily there's also a command to bulk import hosts and check from a json.file
+If you have a large number of hosts that you wish to monitor using the `server-monitor:add-host` becomes tedious fast.
+Luckily there's also a command to bulk import hosts and check from a json file:

 ```
 php artisan server-monitor:sync-file <path-to-file>